ibexa/documentation-user/docs/commerce/order_management/order_management.md

 # Order management

-The Order management module allows users to review order details, track order completion status, and cancel orders that are created following purchases made by customers of the e-commerce presence.
+The Order management module allows users to review order details, track order completion status, and cancel orders that are created when store customers purchase products.

-Depending on the permissions assigned to your [user role](permissions_and_users.md), you might be able to track and manage orders placed by all the store customers, or just your own ones.
+Depending on the permissions assigned to your [user Role](permissions_and_users.md), you might be able to track and manage orders placed by all the store customers, or just your own ones.

 With the Back Office **Orders** screen, you can search for orders and filter search results.